bhagmuniverse/lendingclub/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Contact
-Created by Bhargav (bhagmuniverse) & Ishani Garg - feel free to contact me!
+Created by Bhargav (bhagmuniverse) & Ishani Garg - feel free to contact us!

 <!-- Optional -->